-He toured Australia in1976 giving a variety of talks, including one to the medical staff at the Royal Children’s Hospital in Melbourne, Australia, where he was introduced as “America’s leading Pyssologist”.
-This hospital at the time had the world’s largest bedwetting clinic.
-Currently the hospital is doing leading research on physiological factors in colonic motility.
-His license to practice psychology in Michigan was issued in 1970.
+He toured Australia in 1976 giving a variety of talks, including one to the medical staff at the Royal Children’s Hospital in Melbourne, Australia, which at the time had the world’s largest bedwetting clinic.

 He served as President of the Michigan Society of Behavioral Medicine and Biofeedback in 1982 and the Michigan Psychological Association in 1987.